BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - MUST be null if `required_onchain_block_confirmations` is greater than 0.
     - SHOULD choose a high enough fee to lower the risk of a double spend.
 - `onchain_payments <Array<objects>>` Detected on-chain payments.
-    - MUST contain all incoming/confirmed outpoints to onchain_address.
+    - MUST contain all incoming/confirmed outpoints to `onchain_address`.
     - `outpoint <string>` MUST be an outpoint in the form of [txid:vout](https://btcinformation.org/en/glossary/outpoint).
     - `sat <LSPS0.sat>` MUST contain the received satoshi.
     - `confirmed <boolean>` Indicates if the LSP sees the transaction as confirmed.